Swapnil-417/Online-Retail-Customer-Segmentation/README.md

 ## Steps Involved

 Initially, we explored and cleaned the data.
 Then carried out Exploratory Data analysis to get some insights from the dataset.
-During this analysis we performed preprocessing, filtering, processing for clustering that can be checked in the below notebook in detail.
+During this analysis we performed preprocessing, filtering, processing for clustering.
+You can see all steps in detail [here](https://github.com/Swapnil-417/Online-Retail-Customer-Segmentation/blob/main/Final_Notebook.ipynb)

 ## RFM Analysis